Jonathan de Guzmán: Initial difficulties

 At the beginning of the season 2006–07, Feyenoord sold their star players Dirk Kuyt to Liverpool and Salomon Kalou to Chelsea.
-The management had high expectations of de Guzmán, who was ready to make the next step in his development.
+Management had high expectations of de Guzmán, who was ready to make the next step in his development.
 However, the youngster couldn't prevent the club from finishing on a 7th Eredivisie place.
 De Guzmán's disappointing season ended with a red card in the 21st minute of the first playoff match against FC Groningen on 10 May 2007.
 Feyenoord lost the double confrontation and missed out on European football for the first time in 16 years.
 At the end of the season, De Guzmán acknowledged there was perhaps too much pressure on him: "I was only 19 years old, I couldn't just tell everyone what to do.
 It was really a disappointing season.
 I didn't make progress as a football player, but I did grow mentally because of all the problems we had.
 It was a very tough season for me personally."

 With the 2007–08 arrival of experienced players like Giovanni van Bronckhorst from Barcelona and Roy Makaay from Bayern Munich, Feyenoord created the perfect circumstances for de Guzmán.
 The pressure on the youngster was taken away, however de Guzmán wasn't too happy with his new position in the team.
 Where de Guzmán always played as a midfielder, new manager Bert van Marwijk placed him on the right wing position in a 4–2–3–1 system.
 De Guzmán played 33 Eredivisie matches, scoring nine goals.